Confessions of a Wanderer

 I meet people – nomads and farmers in the countryside and locals in towns and cities – and am lucky enough to be befriended by them often.
 I am frequently invited into their homes where we share food, stories and a lot of laughter as I butcher their language.
 The warmth, hospitality and kindness that I encounter are among my most treasured memories and I have stayed in touch for years with those I met.

 These travel tales grew out of my journals and are presented as excerpts.
 Some are descriptions of places that captivated me while others are stories of my encounters with people.
-Some are photo essays until I have the time to transcribe tales from handwritten journals from many moons ago.
+The travels described start in 1999 or even earlier but I started the blog only in 2015.
+So stories from many countries remain incomplete until I have the time to transcribe tales from handwritten journals from many moons ago.
 Each is a true story although I have changed some names to protect the person or persons.
 I hope you will enjoy the places you visit and the people you meet through these pages.
 And I hope it will inspire you to set out on roads untrod.

 When I am not wandering the globe, I am found at a campus in NY attempting to instill physics into resisting minds.